sepehrtalebi/fydp/README.md

 - elevator_node

 Reference Frames:
+- Gazebo reference frame (absolute): the x-axis points north, the y-axis points west, the z-axis points upwards, and the origin is at the startup location of the robot at an altitude of zero
-- Flat earth reference frame (absolute): the x-axis points north, the y-axis points east, the z-axis points down, and the origin is at the startup location of the robot at an altitude of zero
+- Flat earth (NED) reference frame (absolute): the x-axis points north, the y-axis points east, the z-axis points down, and the origin is at the startup location of the robot at an altitude of zero
 - Robot reference frame (moving): the x-axis points forwards, the y-axis points to the right (starboard), the z-axis points downwards, and the origin is at the center of mass of the aircraft